asony03/Git-Bot/README.md

 ![Arch Dagram](https://github.ncsu.edu/csc510-fall2019/CSC510-24/blob/master/images/arch_diagram.png)

 This is an event-driven architecture as it consists of event producers that generate a stream of events and event consumers that listen for the events.

 ![event_driven](https://github.ncsu.edu/csc510-fall2019/CSC510-24/blob/master/images/Event%20driven%20architecture.PNG)

-In our case, Events are triggered by Git, and the Bot gets notified.
+In our case, Events are triggered by Github, and the bot gets notified.
 Event handlers of our bot would consume these events as they occur and trigger some actions or perform necessary activities based on the event.
 Producers are decoupled from consumers and would go hand-in-hand with the observer pattern.

 ### Publishers + Subscribers = Observer Pattern: